MarcGuiselin/wedge/README.md

 - If you search something in the windows taskbar have it open in __Google Chrome 🐼__!
 - If you click on a link in the signin page, have it open in __Brave 🦁__ when you log in!

 A spiritual successor to [da2x's EdgeDeflector](https://github.com/da2x/EdgeDeflector), Wedge intends on fixing issues my users were having installing the former.
-Originally Wedge was only a simple installer script for the EdgeDeflector binary, but now it is a fully-fledged windows installer that bundles it's own small standalone binary and uninstaller all built in memory-safe dependency-less rust.
+Originally Wedge was only a simple installer script for the EdgeDeflector binary, but now it is a fully-fledged windows installer that bundles its own small standalone binary and uninstaller all built in memory-safe dependency-less rust.

 ## Install